SMD-Bioinformatics-Lund/bonsai/docs/source/installation.rst

 Create an admin user
 --------------------

+You can create an admin user either manually using the CLI or automatically on startup by configuring environment variables.

+**Manual Creation (CLI)**

 Create an admin user with the CLI.
 The *admin* has full permission to view, create, modify and delete data and can be used to login, upload samples, and create additional users.

 .. code-block:: bash